ibm-cloud-docs/account/ts_console_error.md

 When you log in using your IBMid, a login success message is displayed, but you don't return to the {{site.data.keyword.Bluemix_notm}} console.
 {: tsSymptoms}

+An issue with the browser is causing you to not return to the {{site.data.keyword.Bluemix_notm}} console.
+{: tsCauses}

 Use one of the following options:
 {: tsResolve}
  * Close your browser, clear the cache and cookies, then try to log in again.